Air raids on Japan: Casualties and damage

-Much of Japan's industrial capacity was also destroyed by Allied bombing.
+Much of Japan's industrial capacity was destroyed by Allied bombing.
 Over 600 major industrial facilities were destroyed or badly damaged, contributing to a large decline in production.
 Absenteeism caused by the air attacks further reduced output.
 It is not possible to determine the exact damage bombing caused to Japan's economy, as the Allied naval blockade also contributed to general breakdown which occurred from late 1944.
-Statistics compiled by the USSBS show a correlation between the number of B-29 sorties directed at different industries and the amount by which their production declined, but air attacks were not the only reason for these differences.

-In addition to the heavy bomber attacks, the operations by Allied aircraft carriers tightened the blockade by disrupting Japanese coastal shipping; the naval aircraft were unable to carry enough bombs to seriously damage Japanese industrial plants, however.
+In addition to the heavy bomber attacks, the operations by Allied aircraft carriers tightened the blockade by disrupting Japanese coastal shipping.
+Naval aircraft were unable to carry enough bombs to seriously damage Japanese industrial plants, however.
 Compounding the effects of the air attacks, Japan's rice crop of 1945 failed.
 The resulting shortage of rice caused widespread malnutrition, and mass starvation would have occurred had the war continued.
-In financial terms, the Allied air campaign and attacks on merchant ships destroyed between one third and one quarter of Japan's wealth.
+In financial terms, the Allied air campaign and attacks on merchant ships destroyed one quarter to one third of Japan's wealth.

 The attacks also caused extensive damage to Japan's urban areas.
 Approximately 40 percent of the urban area of the 66 cities subjected to area attacks were destroyed.
-This included the loss of about 2.5 million housing units, which rendered 8.5 million people homeless.
-The urban area attacks reduced the morale of the Japanese population, and postwar surveys conducted by the USSBS found that air attacks were the most important factor in convincing the Japanese that the war had been lost.
+This included the loss of about 2.5 million housing units, rendering 8.5 million people homeless.
+The urban area attacks reduced the morale of the Japanese population, and postwar surveys by the USSBS found that air attacks were the most important factor in convincing the Japanese that the war had been lost.
 During the final months of the war the raids also contributed to the deterioration of the Japanese social fabric.
 However, civilian morale did not collapse due to the bombing, and post-war investigations found that most Japanese had remained willing to continue the war if necessary.